 We are fortunate that Watchic Lake has not experienced invasive plants such as variable leaf milfoil (myriophyllum heterophyllum) or Eurasian watermilfoil (myriophyllum spicatum).
 Yet, we must be diligent in looking for these invasive plants when launching boats, kayaks, canoes, and in general as we use the lake.
 If an invasive plant is found early, it may be possible to remediate it quickly and cost effectively.

 Infestation will reduce water quality, and thus impact recreational use of the lake and reduce lakefront property values.
 Eradication of invasive milfoil is difficult and expensive, costing some Maine lakes $30,000 to $40,000 per year.
+The threat is real, as evidenced by the 2017 mifoil infestation at nearby Long Lake.

 Reporting suspicious plants